The planet is heating up faster than predicted, says scientist who sounded climate alarm in the 1980s – KION546

 The imbalance is set to cause accelerated global warming, bringing disastrous consequences, according to the paper, including rapid sea level rise and the potential shutdown of vital ocean currents within this century.

+Hansen said he is particularly concerned about the melting of the Antarctic ice sheet and especially the Thwaites Glacier, which acts as a cork, holding back the ice on land and providing an important defense against catastrophic sea level rise.

-However, the warming is not locked in, according to the paper, which calls for “extraordinary actions.”
+But the warming is not necessarily locked in, according to the paper, which calls for “extraordinary actions.”

 Measures it recommends include taxing carbon pollution, increasing nuclear power to “complement renewable energies” and strong action from developed countries to help developing countries move to low carbon energy.
 While the highest priority is to drastically reduce planet-heating pollution, this alone will not be enough, the report found.

+“If we’re going to keep sea level close to where it is, we actually have to cool the planet,” said Hansen.

-More controversial is the suggestion that solar geoengineering could be a climate solution.
-This technology aims to cool the planet by reflecting sunlight away from the Earth, or allowing more heat to escape into space.
+One way to do this, the report suggests, is solar geoengineering.
+This controversial technology aims to cool temperatures by reflecting sunlight away from the Earth, or allowing more heat to escape into space.
 That can be done through injecting aerosols into the atmosphere or spraying clouds with salt particles to make them more reflective, for example.

 But while science is clear that the rate of global warming is increasing, the idea that it is accelerating beyond what models predict is controversial.